 Thomas Jefferson and the original Board of Visitors created the University Of Virginia School Of Medicine in 1819.
 It became the tenth medical school to be established in the United States.
 It opened in 1825 and began awarding Doctor of Medicine degrees in 1828.
 Walter Reed received his MD degree from the University of Virginia in 1869.
 Significantly, Hugh Hampton Young, the father of American urology, graduated with his M.D in 1892 before going on to establish the Urology department at Johns Hopkins Hospital.
 Many other distinguished medical graduates have followed.
 In 1995 and 1998 Nobel Prizes in medicine were awarded to individuals for work performed at the University (Al Gilman, Ferid Murad).

-The Department of Urology benefits from a progressive university culture which, in the spirit of Thomas Jefferson’s Academical Village , provides opportunities for clinician/scientists to work side-by-side with outstanding basic researchers in other disciplines.
+The Department of Urology benefits from a diverse and progressive university culture which, in the spirit of Thomas Jefferson’s Academical Village , provides opportunities for clinician/scientists to work side-by-side with outstanding basic researchers in other disciplines.
 The University of Virginia boasts of premier Physiology and Cell Biology departments, which focus upon smooth muscle physiology and reproductive biochemistry biology.
 These departments maintain formal and informal affiliations with the Urology Department through joint appointments and center grants.

 Selected University of Virginia Medical School Highlights